MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-media-capabilities.md

 ## Audio ducking

 The Live Share SDK supports intelligent audio ducking.
-You can use the _experimental_ feature in your application by adding the following to your code:
+You can use the feature in your application by adding the following to your code:

 # [JavaScript](#tab/javascript)